Nawrasrq/OOB-Python-Project-Template/README.md

 ### Environment Variables

-Create a `.env` file in the project root, such as the example below:
+A `.env` file can be created in the project root to store secrets, tokens logins etc, such as the example below:

 ```env
 # Database Connections